The Davis Center Staff

 Social and Political Space

-Hardy House contains a library of books which focus on lesbian, gay, bisexual and transgender themes and issues; a TV room and lounge; kitchen facilities; and study space.
+Hardy House is home of the Gender and Sexuality Resource Center.
+It also contains a library of books which focus on lesbian, gay, bisexual and transgender themes and issues; a TV room and lounge; kitchen facilities; and study space.
 The house is open for study and socializing every day of the week.
 Rice House, the historical house of the Black Student Union, offers study space, a TV room, and a kitchen for cooking meals with your friends.
-Jenness House, the Davis Center staff office and home of the Gender and Sexuality Resource Center, offers meeting spaces, study spaces, and the GSRC is upstairs!
+Jenness House hosts the Davis Center staff office, meeting spaces, and study spaces.

 LGBTQ folk also make themselves visible in other spaces on campus.
 In 2007 and 2010, the Canvas Project presented: ‘Fearless’, a well-received exhibit of LGBTQ athletes in the student-center on campus.
 Each year during Queer Pride Days and Coming Out Days, the college posts large Queer-friendly banners around campus.
 Also, the QSU often hosts ‘Queer Dinner’, a dinner-time opportunity for people to come together and talk about current topics pertinent to the LGBTQ community.